hamish-milne/OHDL/Spec.md

 ## Signedness and representation
 Values are presumed unsigned by default, but the signed and unsigned keywords can be prefixed to change this.
 When casting an unsigned value to a signed value, the its width must be increased by 1 to allow room for the sign bit.
 Signed values will also have their sign bit extended when cast to a higher width type.

-Note: All values in OHDL are little-endian, so the value of the bit at index i is 2^i.
+All values in OHDL are little-endian, so the value of the bit at index i is 2^i.
 This also simplifies casting logic.

 ## Real numbers
 Fixed-point real numbers are supported.
 The fixed type is parameterised for the number of integer bits, and the number of fractional bits, to allow for greater precision and range as required, while being able to add and subtract normally.